webplatform/docs/html/elements/colgroup/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|Specifies a group of one or more columns in a table for formatting.
+{{Summary_Section|The '''colgroup''' element (&lt;colgroup&gt;) specifies a group of one or more columns in a table for formatting.
-The &lt;colgroup&gt; tag is useful for applying styles to entire columns, instead of repeating the styles for each cell, for each row.
+This element is useful for applying properties to entire columns, instead of repeating the properties for each cell, for each row.
 }}
 {{Markup_Element
 |DOM_interface=dom/HTMLElement